 VARIETY: 100% Tempranillo

-LOOK: Clear and shiny.
-Cherry-red colour with a violet rim.
+LOOK: Clean and brilliant with an attractive purple hue and a violet rim.

 VINEYARD AND PRODUCTION

-AGEING: Aged 18 months in American oak barrels and 6 months in the bottle.
+AGEING: The wine was aged 14 months in American oak barrels followed by 6 months in bottle.